 We love the silicone pan for these crisps.
 No need to spray and the chips pop out so easily.
 Easy cleanup too.
 We bought ours on Amazon.

 Sprinkle it lightly in a muffin pan.
 Don’t make it too thick or it will be too chewy.
-You’re pretty much laying it out just short of a single layer in the bottom.
+You’re pretty much laying it out just short of a single layer of bacon and cheddar cheese in the bottom.
 And be cautious of the thickness of the cheese.
 This is a thicker shred and I think works best.

 If you can see a whole or two in the finished product, you’ve done it right.
 And watch that they don’t get too brown – but not brown enough and they are too chewy.
 Yes, I am suggesting you make multiple batches to test!